Quansight-Labs/free-threaded-compatibility/docs/debugging.md

 CPython interpreter and packages with TSAN and other hints to discover potential data races.

+### `cpython_sanity` docker images

+To ease working with thread sanitizer in projects that use Python, NumPy, and SciPy, we have create a set of docker images that contain a pre-built Python interpreter and common dependencies that can be tricky to build.

+See [the `cpython_sanity`
+repository](https://github.com/nascheme/cpython_sanity) for more information about how to use the docker images.

 ### Compile free-threaded CPython with TSAN

 - Clone the latest stable branch (`3.13`):